shrinerb/shrine/README.md

 You may have noticed the `context` variable floating around as the second argument for processing.
-This variable is present all the way from input file to uploaded file, and contains any additional information that can affect the
+This variable is present all the way from input file to uploaded file, and can contain useful information depending on the situation:
-upload:

 * `context[:record]` -- the model instance
 * `context[:name]` -- attachment name on the model